sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/service-components.md

 | created_by |      |
 -------------|------
-description  | Username of the Sensu user who created the component or last updated the component.
-Sensu automatically populates the `created_by` field when the component is created or updated. required     | false type         | String example      | {{< language-toggle >}}
+description  | Username of the Sensu user who created or last updated the service component.
+Sensu automatically populates the `created_by` field when the service component is created or updated. required     | false type         | String example      | {{< language-toggle >}}